The Tech You Need to Scale a UA Budget from $1,000 to $250,000 a Day and Beyond

 Great to see you!

 You’ve arrived at the second half of an exciting two-part series all about scaling your User Acquisition spend.
 Since you’re reading this, I know you’re ready to play with the big dogs of User Acquisition.
-I’ve already covered the most important marketing technology (mar-tech) that you’ll need to take your daily budget from $100 to $1,000.
+I’ve already covered the Basic and Intermediate phases, along with the most important marketing technology (mar-tech) that you’ll need to take your daily budget from $100 to $1,000.

 Now you’re tuning in for the juiciest stuff.
 Having taken a client from $100 to $250,000 in daily spend, I’ll be sharing a breakdown of a mar-tech stack very similar to the one that helped them make millions.
 In the previous article, I compared running UA campaigns to driving a car at high speeds.
 You start off with a low budget (kind of like driving a rusty Chevy Astro van), but as you careen down the highway, you’re make optimizations in real-time.
 Over the course of the wild ride, excess falls away from your junker to reveal a lean, mean Maserati underneath.